isomerpages/moe-bendemeerpri/_cca/Niche CCAs/Sepak Takraw.md

 serving and striking.</p>
 <h4>Objectives</h4>
 <p>Since 2006, some of the pupils were identified as potential sepak takraw
-players and hence a team was formed to participate in the zonal competition.
+players and hence a team was formed to participate in the zonal competition.</p>
-Since then, our sepak takraw boys have performed well in the zonal and subsequently went on to qualify and performed well in the National competition.
+<p>Since then, our sepak takraw boys have performed well in the zonal and
+subsequently went on to qualify and performed well in the National competition.</p>
-To provide quality competition experiences for our school athletes to support character development through the pursuit of sporting excellence.</p>
+<p>To provide quality competition experiences for our school athletes to
+support character development through the pursuit of sporting excellence.</p>
 <h4>Achievements</h4>
+<p><strong>2024</strong>
+<br>Senior Team achieved 1<sup>st</sup> in the Nationals.</p>
+<p>JuniorTeam achieved
+<br>Team 1: 4th in Classification Round, 2nd in Tiered Rounds.
+<br>Team 2: 4th in Classification Round, 3rd in Tiered Rounds.</p>
 <p><strong>2023</strong>
 <br>Senior Team achieved 1st&nbsp; in the National School Games.</p>
 <p>Junior Team&nbsp; 1 :